Partners in International Education Awards

-The CSWE Commission on Global Social Work Education is pleased to announce the 19th annual Partners in Advancing International Education (PIE) Awards program, honoring the contribution of social work faculty members, social work students (BSW, MSW, or PhD), and organizations as partners in advancing education for international social work.
-The PIE awards are given in recognition of conceptual, curricular, and programmatic innovations in education for international social work.
-Priority is given to U.S.-based nominees.
+The CSWE Commission on Global Social Work Education is pleased to announce the 20th annual Partners in Advancing International Education (PIE) Awards program, honoring the contribution of social work faculty members, social work students (BSW, MSW, or PhD), and organizations as partners in advancing education for global social work.
+The PIE awards are given in recognition of conceptual, curricular, and programmatic innovations in education for global social work.
+All nominations must be U.S.-based actively working on global issues.

-The PIE awards presentation will precede the Hokenstad International Lecture at the 2023 CSWE Annual Program Meeting (APM) in Atlanta, GA.
-To apply, visit the CSWE Submittable page.
-Deadline is April 7th 11:59 PM (EDT).
+The PIE Awards presentation will precede the Hokenstad International Lecture at the 2025 CSWE Annual Conference in Denver, CO.

 Eligible Recipients